Hospitals & Services

 These modules are completed alongside supervised clinical practice where you will be expected to complete the ADAC Clinical Log after each administration event.

-All trainees will participate in a clinical skills workshop once all e-learning modules have been successfully completed.
+All trainees will participate in a Clinical Skills Workshop (Schedule) once all e-learning modules have been successfully completed.
 This one day workshop is aimed to integrate theory and practice.
 You will be able to book yourself (via health learn) into the workshop once all modules have been completed.
 It is expected that you will attend this workshop 4-6 weeks into the ADAC credentialing programme.

 The benefit of completing the eviQ ADAC credentialing programme is that you will be able to transfer this competency to any health care setting within Australasia that recognises this programme.

-Further ADAC Course Information and the ADAC Learning Outcomes are available
+Further ADAC Course Information and the ADAC Learning Outcomes and ADAC Learning Contract are available

 There are some clinical practice differences between the Adult ADAC credentialing programme and the clinical practice outlined in the CDHB Cytotoxic and Biotherapies Policy that you need to be aware of when completing the course.